JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 There are other select tools to choose from; however the ones above are the most commonly used and will suffice for most basic editing purposes.

-**Copying and Pasting:** To copy/paste selections, use the key combination *Command+C* to copy a selection.
+**Copying and Pasting:** To copy/paste selections, use the key combination *Command(for Mac users) or Control(for Windows users) + C* to copy a selection.
 To paste it's a little more complicated.
-Use *Command+V* to paste a selection.
+Use *Command/Control+V* to paste a selection.
 Once you've pasted the selection, will need to anchor it to the current layer.
 Navigate to the layers window on the right, and select the anchor icon on the bottom.
 ![editing pic 9](/Pictures/editing_9.png " ")

 **Deleting:** To delete what you have selected, the easiest way is to use the key combination *Control+X*.